Josh Mandel: Tenure

 Mandel's first piece of legislation as a state representative, H.B.
-151, was an initiative to force the multibillion-dollar Ohio pension funds to divest from companies doing business in Iran.
+151, was an initiative to force Ohio's multibillion-dollar pension funds to divest from companies doing business in Iran.
 He joined State Representative Shannon Jones (R) in an attempt to make Ohio the first state in the nation to divest from Iran, but the legislation was never signed into law due to a compromise between state pension executives and Ohio House leadership, agreed to by Mandel.
 Then-Speaker of the Ohio House Jon Husted brokered a deal to drop half of the state's investments in Iran and Sudan with the eventual goal of removing all investment from the two countries.

 In the 128th Assembly, Mandel was one of 19 House members to vote against legislation to make cockfighting a felony.
 Mandel said that the legislation was not a pressing priority for the state and that the General Assembly should spend its time in other ways.

-Also in the 128th Assembly, Mandel voted against legislation that "[p]rohibits discriminatory practices on the basis of "sexual orientation" and "gender identity" under many of the Ohio Civil Rights Commission (OCRC) Law's existing prohibitions against various unlawful discriminatory practices.".
+Also in the 128th Assembly, Mandel voted against legislation that "[p]rohibits discriminatory practices on the basis of 'sexual orientation' and 'gender identity' under many of the Ohio Civil Rights Commission (OCRC) Law's existing prohibitions against various unlawful discriminatory practices".
 The bill passed the Ohio House by a vote of 56 to 39.

 State Treasurer

 In May 2009, Mandel announced his candidacy for Ohio Treasurer of State via web video.
 Mandel's campaign generated controversy in late September 2010 when it ran a TV commercial falsely suggesting that Mandel's opponent, African-American Kevin Boyce, was a Muslim.
 The commercial was criticized for playing on anti-Muslim bias, and was ultimately withdrawn by the Mandel campaign.
 However, voters subsequently received a campaign mailing with similar themes.
 The Mandel campaign said that the Ohio Republican Party was responsible for the mailers, which had already been sent via bulk mail.
 In October 2010, in response to an Ohio Democratic Party complaint, the Ohio Elections Commission found that Mandel had deceptively depicted Boyce (an African Methodist Episcopal) as a Muslim in the ads.

 On November 2, 2010, Mandel was elected Ohio State Treasurer, defeating Boyce by 14 percentage points to become chief investment officer of state funds.
 Mandel was sworn in on January 10, 2011.

 During Mandel's time as treasurer, Ohio retained the highest possible rating from Standard & Poor's for the state's $4 billion government investment fund.
-On March 19, 2012, Mandel severed contracts with two major banks that handled $41 billion in Ohio pension investments, amid government investigations into whether the banks overcharged clients for currency trading accusing them of "systematically exploiting public pension funds and taxpayers."
+On March 19, 2012, Mandel severed contracts with two major banks that handled $41 billion in Ohio pension investments, amid government investigations into whether the banks overcharged clients for currency trading, accusing them of "systematically exploiting public pension funds and taxpayers".

 Mandel was reelected to a second term as state treasurer in 2014, defeating Democratic state representative Connie Pillich.